LogentriesCommunity/le_jelastic/README.md

 Setup
 =====

-In the downloads section, download `le_jelastic.jar` and place it in the `/lib` folder of your environment via Jelastic UI.
+In the downloads section, download `le_jelastic-1.0.2.jar` and place it in the `/lib` folder of your environment via Jelastic UI.

 You can find this by clicking the config button on your environments options.